Cumbrian Dialect

 Tatie-pot, Tattie-pot - N A traditional dish with potatoes, mutton and black pudding.

-Thrang - Adj Busy, 'thrang wi wark'
+Thrang - Adj Busy, 'thrang wi t' clippin'

 Twine - V To complain, to whine